 A student who by failing a course incurs a deficiency in the number of courses required for normal progress toward graduation is usually expected to make up that course deficiency by taking a three- or four-semester hour course at another approved institution during the summer prior to the first semester of the next academic year and no later than the semester prior to the student’s last semester at Amherst.

 Students may not add courses after the last day of add/drop at the beginning of each semester or drop courses after this date except as follows:

-Further exceptions shall be made for disabling medical reasons or for reason of grave personal emergencies, and shall be made by the class dean.
+Further exceptions shall be made for disabling medical reasons or for reasons of grave personal emergencies and shall be made by the class dean.

 All course deficiencies must normally be made up prior to the first semester of the final year, except those arising in the final year, in which case they must be made up prior to graduation.
 All make-up courses must be approved in advance by the registrar.